 Dr. Kujawa's research examines how children and adolescents process and respond to emotion, and the ways in which alterations in emotional processing may contribute to the development of mood disorders.
-She examines a range of emotions, including reward responsiveness, threat reactivity and regulation, and sensitivity to social feedback.
-Within each of these areas, she aims to:
+Her work focuses on a range of emotions, including reward responsiveness, threat reactivity and regulation, and sensitivity to social feedback.
+Within these areas, she aims to:

-Kujawa, A., Arfer, K. B., Finsaas, M., Kessel, E. M., Mumper, E., & Klein, D. N. (in press).
+Kujawa, A., Arfer, K. B., Finsaas, M., Kessel, E. M., Mumper, E., & Klein, D. N. (2020).
 Effects of maternal depression and mother-child relationship quality in early childhood on neural reactivity to rejection and peer stress in adolescence: A 9-year longitudinal study.
-Clinical Psychological Science.
+Clinical Psychological Science, 8, 657-672.

 Kujawa, A., Hajcak, G., & Klein, D. N. (2019).
 Reduced reward responsiveness moderates the effect of maternal depression on depressive symptoms in offspring: Evidence across levels of analysis.
 Journal of Child Psychology & Psychiatry, 60, 82-90.